aaronpowell/aaronpowell.github.io/src/documents/posts/2009-05-05-creating-jquery-plugins-from-ms-ajax-components.md

---- cson
+---
   title: "Creating jQuery plugins for MS AJAX components, dynamically!"
   metaTitle: "Creating jQuery plugins for MS AJAX components, dynamically!"
   description: "Bringing jQuery and MS AJAX together"
   revised: "2009-05-05"
   date: "2009-05-05"
-tags: ["javascript","ms-ajax","jquery"]
+  tags:
+    - "javascript"
+    - "ms-ajax"
+    - "jquery"
   migrated: "true"
-urls: ["/creating-jquery-plugins-from-ms-ajax-components"]
+  urls:
+    - "/creating-jquery-plugins-from-ms-ajax-components"
-summary: """
+  summary: ""

-"""
 ---
 [Bertrand Le Roy][1] had an interesting post entitled [Creating jQuery plug-ins from MicrosoftAjax components][2].
 It's not a bad concept, but I miss read it when I first had a read, I thought it was creating all of certain types into a jQuery plug-ins.